ansys/pychemkin/doc/source/user_guide.rst

 #.
 Create a chemistry set, which includes the mechanism, thermodynamic data, and/or transport data.
 #.
 Preprocess the chemistry set.
 #.
 Create a mixture or a stream based on the chemistry set.
 #.
-Specify the mixture or stream properties, such as temperature, pressure, volume (optional), and species composition.
+Specify mixture or stream properties, such as temperature, pressure, volume (optional), and species composition.
 #.
 Instantiate the reactor using the created mixture.
 #.
 Set up the simulation: